UWPCE-PythonCert/Python300-SystemDevelopmentWithPython-Spring-2014/week-03/super/source/Super.rst

 	        Vehicle.__init__(self, position, velocity, icon)

-not DRY
+``Vehicle`` is repeated here -- what if we wanted to change the superclass?

-also, what if we had a bunch of references to superclass?
+And there were a bunch of references to Vehicle?

 super()